pslowak/sparseth/README.md

 SPARSETH is designed to efficiently track smart contract events using a hash chain mechanism.
 To make a contract compatible with the sparse node, follow the approach shown in `Storage.sol`.
 The contract maintains a `head` value which is updated on each emitted event by hashing the previous `head` together with all event fields in the declared order.
+Note that all events used in the hash chain must be non-anonymous.

 By default, the sparse node looks for a `bytes32` variable named `head` in the contract's storage layout.
 If such a variable is not found, the sparse node falls back to reading